For More Information About ICPE-Monroe County

 Why do our tax dollars pay for students to attend private schools?
 Back in 2011, legislators created vouchers.
 The idea was sold in the Indiana Statehouse as a way to save low-income children from “failing” schools (“failing schools” is a label created by the state…marketing is slick).
 But that group of low-income kids was just a gateway.
 A toehold.

-Since 2011, eligibility tracks to obtain vouchers for private school grew and expanded to eight tracks:
+Between 2011 and spring 2023, eligibility tracks to obtain vouchers for private school grew and expanded to eight tracks:

 And then in 2021 the state eliminated the partial voucher for higher income earners (only full vouchers are now available) and expanded the income limits, which lead to one of the largest jumps in voucher use.
 The state spend on vouchers increased 41% in one year from 2020-21 to 2021-22.